bn3t/udemy-dl-rs/README.md

 ## Authentication Details

-You can either connect and authenticate with your username / password or use an _Access Token_.
+Authentication is only supported via the usage of an _Access Token_.
 The following paragraph details how to obtain such a token.

 ### Extracting your Access Token